How does Amazon detect fake reviews?

 Why it cannot be “Tracked”

 Amazon has “banned” these types of reviews.
 But in essence, there is no way they can be tracked.
-If all IP addresses come from the same city, then this might be a slight red flag.
+If all IP addresses that left reviews come from the same city, then this might be a slight red flag.
 However, assuming you have friends and families who have had Amazon accounts for years, in different locations all over the UK and the ONLY similarity is that they know you.
 Do you think Amazon knows this and can detect fake Amazon reviews submitted in this manner?
 Or even cares?
 The answer is obviously no. As a result, this cannot be traced or tracked.

-Unless Amazon brought PayPal.
+Unless Amazon bought PayPal.
 Then we are doomed!

 One element you should remember is the IP address of individuals that purchase multiple products and review them.
 If this becomes too obvious they are only purchasing these products from one company and reviewing 5 stars every time, that is going to be a red flag.
 Just be careful, keep your reviewers spread out and ensure they never tell Amazon it was a paid review!
 If you want more ideas and techniques check out our site, or the full how to launch an Amazon business guide.